top of page

 2. Second Time Around

 Gemini 3 marked the first time a person had flown in space twice.
 On July 21, 1961, Grissom became the second American in space onboard the 15-minute suborbital Mercury-Redstone 4 mission.
 Paying homage to the Mercury Seven astronauts and to the United States, Grissom named his Mercury spacecraft Liberty Bell 7, because in his words, his capsule was "shaped like a bell."
 After splashdown in the Atlantic Ocean, the explosive hatch blew prematurely, causing water to flood into the capsule.
 Grissom was safely recovered but Liberty Bell 7, too heavy to hoist, sank to the bottom of the ocean.
-This event was what inspired the name Molly Brown.
+This event was what inspired the name Molly Brown for Gemini 3's spacecraft.

 Astronaut Gus Grissom with Liberty Bell 7 spacecraft